Table of Contents

 - Who these goods were bought from and sold to, with the exception of retail trade.

-You will use these financial records to prepare full (‘statutory’) annual accounts, file Company Tax Returns, and pay corporation tax on all taxable income.
-If your company’s annual turnover exceeds the Value Added Tax threshold (currently £85,000 for the 2018-19 tax year), you will also have to file VAT returns and pay VAT bills every quarter.
+You will use these financial records to prepare full (‘statutory’) annual accounts, file Company Tax Returns, and pay Corporation Tax on all taxable income.
+If your company’s annual turnover exceeds the VAT registration threshold (currently £85,000 for the 2023/24 tax year), you will also have to file VAT returns and pay VAT bills every quarter.

 About limited company statutory accounts